OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 Each group will meet **weekly** with **food provided**.
 To prepare for each meeting, please spend ~1 hour on the week's learning materials. **Details will be shared on [Discord](https://discord.gg/wGrtzFM8sJ)**.

 ## AI Governance
 As governments around the world pass historic AI policies, this is a great time to learn about AI policy and form our own opinions about how to mitigate risks from AI.
-AIGSA co-president Kendrea will condense the material from the [AI Safety Fundamentals Governance curriculum](https://course.aisafetyfundamentals.com/governance).
+AIGSA co-president Kendrea will base the material on the [AI Safety Fundamentals Governance curriculum](https://course.aisafetyfundamentals.com/governance).

 ## The Flavors of Reinforcement Learning